Tharindu92/BankTradingApplication/TradingApplication/README.md

 # Algo Library

-This the module provided by the Algo Team
+This is the module provided by the Algo Team